-A home's true potential is revealed by stripping away prior renovations.
+A home's true potential is revealed.

 It's not unusual for the problems people have with their homes to originate from prior renovations.
 Sometimes it's clear that prior renovations were ill-conceived.
 Other times it seems that prior renovations may have made sense at the time but that they have collectively culminated in a confusing floor plan and cumbersome traffic flow.
 In either case, we may have to strip away some or all of the prior work to create a functional layout.